felixdjost/superagent-seeall/README.md

 # superagent-seeall
-logs details (http headers and body) of your superagent calls (with a one-line monkey patching)
+logs request and response details (http headers and body) of your superagent calls (with a one-line monkey patching)

 ## installation